 School Counseling Art Supply List

-grab your pipe cleaners, poms, beads, and craft paper!
+Grab your pipe cleaners, poms, beads, and craft paper!

-Social Emotional Themed Books
+SEL Themed Books

-You likely are developing quite the collection of social-emotional-themed books in your office.
+You likely are developing quite the collection of social emotional themed books in your office.
 Some people like to organize them by topic, but I find that most books cover more than one theme.

 Instead, organize them by author or title.
 Then create an excel sheet where you note the different themes for each.
 Make things simple by marking your "go-to" books with stars on the spine.
 In addition, having copies of activities for these books will always provide something ready to go.